Rishabh04-02/Rishabh04-02/content/post/The-girl-I-loved.md

 ___________________________________________

 <center><b>
-Completely broken I thought to jump & end my life in the endless sea..<br>
+Completely broken I thought to jump & end my life in the endless sea...<br>
 But then there comes god’s gift to me,<br>
 My best friend who always wished for me.<br><br>
 Who saved my life & made it clear,<br>